voncarlsson/kekmount/README.md

-# SmartMount
+# KekMount
-SmartMount is a small addon that enabled a one-click summoning of an appropriate mount.
+KekMount is a small addon that enabled a one-click summoning of an appropriate mount.

-# What SmartMount does
+# What KekMount does
 * Summons ground mount if in no-fly zone or if the player haven't got the prerequisites for flying.
 * Summons flying mount in flyable areas if the player have prerequisites (achivement, flying skill)
 * Summons Ahn'quiraj mount if player is in appropriate zone